Linaro/website/_services/security.md

             deliver secure boot solutions that meet SystemReady and PSA

             Level 1 certifications.
 We have worked with Arm to extend the work of Linaro’s Edge and Fog Computing group (LEDGE) on the
-            [Trusted substrate project](/trusted-substrate/) to develop and upstream a SystemReady IR secure boot solution on NXP chipsets that have been adopted by NXP as part of their product BSP.
+            [Trusted Substrate project](/projects/#automotive-iot-edge-devices_TS) to develop and upstream a SystemReady IR secure boot solution on NXP chipsets that have been adopted by NXP as part of their product BSP.